 • Antioxidants defuse these free radicals

-• Antioxidative enzymes (produced in the body): peroxidases (e.g. glutathione peroxidase, phospholipid hydroperoxide glutathione peroxidase), catalases, superoxide dismutases (SOD)
+• Antioxidant enzymes (formed in the body): peroxidases (e.g.b glutathione peroxidase, phospholipid hydroperoxide glutathione peroxidase), catalases, superoxide dismutases (SOD)

-• Non-enzymatic antioxidants (essential = to be supplied through food): e.g. vitamin C and E, alpha-lipoic acid, phytochemicals such as quercetin, OPC, beta-carotene etc.
+• Non-enzymatic antioxidants (essential = must be supplied through food): e.g.b Vitamin C and E, alpha lipoic acid, secondary plant substances such as quercetin, OPC, beta carotene etc.

-• If this is the case, supplementation with a synergistic antioxidant complex could make sense.
+• If this is the case, supplementing with a synergistic antioxidant complex could make sense.

 A) Cataract (“cataract”)